Este1le/hpo_nmt/README.md

-# Datasets for Hyperparameter Optimization of Neural Machine Translation
+# Reproducible and Efficient Benchmarks for Hyperparameter Optimization of Neural Machine Translation Systems

 We collected a large amount of trained NMT models (Transformers) covering a wide range of hyperparameters and record their hyperparameter configurations and performance measurements, in order to speed up HPO experiments.
 When evaluating a HPO method, a developer can look up the model performance whenever necessary, without having to train a NMT model from scratch.
 Specifically, we trained NMT models on six different parallel corpora: zh-en, ru-en, ja-en, en-ja, sw-en, so-en.